santurini/Bayesian-analysis-of-MotoGP-riders-skill/README.md

 ## The Data

 The model was applied to the MotoGP 2016-2021 seasons data that were scraped from the official [MotoGP](https://www.motogp.com/en/world-standing/2022/MotoGP/Championship) web page and available at the following [link](https://observablehq.com/@piratus/motogp-results-database) as csv files.
+All the trasnformation can be found in the code and are explained in the report.

 This are the first five records of the dataset:
 |Year|Sequence|Rider           |Constructor           |Position|Weather|POC|POC smoothed|